ten-protocol/go-ten/design/block_explorer.md

 ## Scope

+The design for the Obscuro block explorers, tools to allow users to make sense of the contents of the Obscuro chain.
-The design for two Obscuro block explorers - a public block explorer that only displays public information, and a private block explorer that also displays private information specific to that user (e.g. transaction contents).
+There will be two tools - a public block explorer that only displays public information, and a private block explorer that also displays private information belonging to that user.

 ## Requirements